Sitecore-Hackathon/2021-Sitecore-Squadron/README.md

 1. Start docker environment using `.\Start-Hackathon.ps1`.
 2. Populate Solr Managed Schema.
 3. Open solution in Visual Studio and build the solution.
-4. You have options on what to do next.
-We will provide two packages you can install: 1) a package that contains simply the template items you need to create content and 2) a package that contains the template items AND sample content items.
-We recommend you install the latter.
+4. Install the content package we created [here](#https://github.com/Sitecore-Hackathon/2021-Sitecore-Squadron/blob/main/Content_SitecoreSquadron.zip).
 5. Publish the site.
 Reindex.

 ## Usage instructions

 If you installed the sample content package, you can skip Steps 1-7 completely.
 The sample content package will come with examples already created.
+However, if you want to mess around with our module, you will want to read through all the steps.

 1. Insert a Localized Rendering Variants Settings under the Presentation node found within the SXA site.